cpan-testers/cpantesters-deploy/README.md

 The location for the CPAN Testers source repositories.
 Use `make src` to populate these.

+### kube/

+This contains the Kubernetes manifests and Helm charts used in the production Kubernetes cluster.

 ### `etc/`

 This directory contains configuration files and templates which are deployed to the servers.

+_NOTE_: Much of this is left-over from before CPAN Testers was using Kubernetes.
+It will be cleaned up eventually.

 ### `dist/`

 CPAN distributions to include in the CPAN Testers base image.
 This allows pre-release versions of CPAN modules to be tested in the development environment.